 Recommended: Identify dmwu.exe related errors

-Important: Some malware also uses the file name dmwu.exe, for example not-a-virus:WebToolbar.Win32.Perinet.d (detected by Kaspersky), and Artemis!A2DB00AC4BE1 or Artemis!18ED81DDC13A (detected by McAfee).
+Important: Some malware also uses the file name dmwu.exe, for example not-a-virus:WebToolbar.Win32.Perinet.d (detected by Kaspersky), and Artemis!18ED81DDC13A or Artemis!A2DB00AC4BE1 (detected by McAfee).
 Therefore, you should check the dmwu.exe process on your PC to see if it is a threat.
-We recommend Security Task Manager for verifying your computer's security.
-This was one of the Top Download Picks of The Washington Post and PC World.
+If IBUpdaterService has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾

 A clean and tidy computer is the key requirement for avoiding problems with dmwu.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.